 1. Treat your best guests to discounts

 Over the years, you’ve probably experienced all kinds of guests.
 While some have been naughty — like the no-shows and last minute cancellations — others have been nice because they’ve booked your tours and activities for a third, fourth, or even twelfth time!
-For the latter, you can reward their patronage with a discount wrapped neatly in an email.
+For the latter, you can reward their patronage with an early bird discount wrapped neatly in an email.

 So take a look at your current customer base, see who’s made a booking multiple times, and compile an email list.
 After deciding on a generous discount amount, you can use MailChimp to create a holiday-themed email.
 Remember to add personalization, thank them for their bookings, and wish them Happy Holidays.

 2. Make a list of gift ideas for travelers

 Nowadays, it seems like there’s one travel lover in every crowd.
 Many have a cousin who’s on their latest adventure, or a friend that’s dreaming up their next departure.
 But generally, the holidays bring and keep travelers home, so that means potentially drawing their name for Secret Santa.